-The question paper performed as expected.
-It was a fair and balanced paper, challenging in some areas but with an appropriate level of demand.
-The question paper provided opportunities for candidates to demonstrate their subject knowledge and music theory and notation skills.
+Markers reported that the question paper was a fair and balanced paper, challenging in some areas but with an appropriate level of demand.
+The paper provided opportunities for candidates to demonstrate their subject knowledge and music theory and notation skills.
 Most candidates attempted every question.
-In general, candidates were well prepared for the question paper, however, responses to some literacy-based questions were not as successful compared with previous years.
+In general, candidates were well prepared for the question paper and some responses to some literacy-based questions were better than in previous years.